inclusive-design/standards.inclusivedesign.ca/src/collections/project-subpages/en/all-standards-jurisdictional-scan.md

 - The Mexico<sup aria-label="footnote">[38, 39](#fn38)</sup> standardization project involves establishing key project details, such as objectives, timelines, and scope, during the initial planning phase.
 Information is shared with committee members through formal meetings, emails, and official documentation, ensuring alignment on project goals and expectations.
 Stakeholders are selected based on their expertise and relevance to the specific standard, and new members participate in an orientation session covering the standardization process, roles, and responsibilities.
 Training and resources are provided to members.
 Project management tools, such as shared drives or specialized software, are used to manage documents and track progress.
 Communication tools like email, video conferencing, and instant messaging facilitate communication among committee members.
 Accessibility accommodations and support services are provided to ensure everyone can fully participate.
 Meetings are structured with a clear agenda, and funding for accessibility accommodations and travel expenses is determined on a case-by-case basis.
 - The South American standardization process involves establishing key project details, such as objectives, scope, and timelines, at the beginning of the project.
 These details are shared with committee members through meetings, official documentation, and regular updates via email or project management platforms.
 Stakeholders are selected based on their expertise and relevance to the standard being developed.
 New members participate in an orientation session covering the standards development process, their roles, and responsibilities within the committee.
 Training and resources may be offered on specific topics related to the standards.
 Project management tools, such as shared drives, collaborative workspaces, or dedicated software, are used to facilitate document management and project tracking.
 Communication tools like email, video conferencing, and instant messaging are employed to maintain ongoing communication among committee members.
 Accessibility accommodations and support services are provided to ensure effective participation.
 Meetings are structured with a clear agenda and can be held in person or virtually.
 Funding for accessibility accommodations and travel expenses is evaluated on a case-by-case basis.

-## Theme 4: Developing a standard and reaching consensus on the draft
+## 4: Developing a standard and reaching consensus on the draft

 ### Description